Data4Democracy/assemble/community-guide.md

     * Interested but not sure you'll be able to tackle the entire issue?
 Offer to tag team the issue with someone else.
 See someone offering to tag team an issue but not sure how to start. **BE BRAVE**, we have faith in you (and we'll be there to pick each other up if we stumble)
   * Wow!
 Still interested in building tools?
     * Propose a new tool by submitting a new issue with the tag `proposal`
-    * Have an opinion about the discussion going on [here](https://github.com/Data4Democracy/assemble/issues/12)
 5. Want to mentor new members?
   * Don't feel **qualified**?
 Offer to help anyway.
 You will learn more by teaching than doing.
 See someone new join slack?
 Say hello, offer to help them get started.
 Stay on the lookout for people with questions, help them get up to speed!
 Have problems?
 Open issues, help match people with issues.
 This is **OUR** community.
 Everyone is empowered to step in and provide guidance/help/assistance where they see it is needed.
   * Feel qualified?
 This person does not exist, carry on